-Fiber: Helps to reach and maintain a healthy weight by being more filling than low-fiber foods.
-Helps reduce cholesterol levels and may lower your risk of heart disease.
+Fiber: Supports digestive health, helps reduce cholesterol levels, and may lower your risk of heart disease.

 Protein: Makes and repairs body cells.